 What are the usual symptoms of legionellosis?

-The incubation period, the time between exposure and onset of illness, is two to ten days, but most often five to six days.
+The incubation period, the time between exposure and onset of illness, is up to 12 days.

 Legionellosis usually begins with symptoms like high fever (102 degrees F - 105 degrees F), chills, muscle pain, and headache.
 Other symptoms may include cough (which may be dry or productive), shortness of breath, chest pain, or even gastrointestinal symptoms like diarrhea.
 Legionnaires' disease cannot be distinguished from other causes of pneumonia based on symptoms alone.
 Laboratory testing is required to establish this diagnosis.